fm140905/CFDQt/CFD methods.md

 $$
 \mu = \frac{1+\mu_{cm} M}{\sqrt{1+M^2+2\mu_{cm} M}}
 $$
-where $M$ is the mass number of traget nucleus.
+where $M$ is the mass number of target nucleus.

 If the target nucleus is a proton, a simpler scheme can be used considering that the neutron-proton scattering is isotropic in center-of-mass (CM) system.
 In this case,
 $$